Endive - Salad King

 This is how we pack and send your Herb Plants to all states except TAS & WA

-You will receive - 1 Endive - Salad King Herb Plant in a 50 X 75mm tube - General growing instructions
+- 1 Endive - Salad King Herb Plant in a 50 X 75mm tube - General growing instructions

 All of our Herb Plants are grown organically with certified organic potting mixes and fertilizers